 Short Vine Literary Journal

-The Nature Center instructed a group of us to create three different signs: a main, relatively general static sign (green sign) that could be placed near different restoration projects, a sign focused on the invasive Amur Honeysuckle (first blue sign), and a sign focused on highlighting the benefits of native plants (second blue sign).
+At the Nature Center, I worked in a group to create three different signs: a main, relatively general static sign (green sign) that could be placed near different restoration projects, a sign focused on the invasive Amur Honeysuckle (first blue sign), and a sign to highlight the benefits of native plants (second blue sign).
 The goal of these signs is to educate visitors on the Nature Center's current restoration work, instruct them to stay on the trail, and encourage them to implement restoration efforts in their own yards.

 Some of the manuscripts I edited: